44 Best Online Proofreading Jobs To Make Money

 So if you are serious about proofreading as an online job, this is a company that seems to take applications seriously (i.e. has quality jobs for the taking!).

-Cactus Global currently has over 2,000 freelancers on its books and is listed as a Forbes top 100 company that offers remote jobs.
+Cactus Global has over 2,000 freelancers on its books and is listed as a Forbes top 100 company offering remote jobs.

-The company requires you to complete a 20-minute test in order to apply.
+The company requires you to complete a 20-minute test in order to apply for their editing jobs.

 FlexJobs is another very popular website for finding both full and part-time remote jobs, so this is a great platform to use if you’re new to proofreading.